JetBrains/xodus/README.md

 ```

 ## Building from Source
 [Gradle](http://www.gradle.org) is used to build, test, and publish.
-JDK 1.8 is required.
+JDK 1.8 or higher is required.
 To build the project, run:

     ./gradlew build